Who We Serve

 Healing

-Learn more about Terebinth Refuge Supportive Services
+Learn more about Terebinth Refuge’s Supportive Services

 Freedom

 Terebinth Refuge envisions a community in which those harmed by exploitation and trafficking are released from physical, mental, emotional, and spiritual bondage.
 Our services are not bound by legalistic approaches, but, using a survivor-centered, trauma-informed approach, we meet each woman where they are at and help them find the freedom to live the lives they were created for.
-At the same time, it is our desire that traffickers and buyers also find freedom from the harmful attitudes, beliefs, and patterns of behavior that lead them to cause harm.

 Learn more about the Prevention of Sex Trafficking and Sexual Exploitation